France to 'talk again' with Renault but reaffirms vote plan

 Ghosn has demanded that the government step back from its decision to seek double voting rights in a vote at the company's annual shareholders meeting on April 30.

-He says it risks destabilising Renault's alliance with Nissan, the Japanese carmaker.
+He says it risks destabilizing Renault's alliance with Nissan, the Japanese carmaker.

 France's stake in Renault and influence over Nissan, which is 43.4 percent-owned by the French carmaker and where Ghosn is also chairman and chief executive, has long been a sensitive matter.